:mod:`socket` --- Low-level networking interface

 For IPv4 addresses, two special forms are accepted instead of a host address: the empty string represents :const:`INADDR_ANY`, and the string '<broadcast>' represents :const:`INADDR_BROADCAST`.
-This behavior is not compatible with IPv6, therefore, you may want to avoid these if you intend to support IPv6 with your Python programs.
+The behavior is not available for IPv6 for backward compatibility, therefore, you may want to avoid these if you intend to support IPv6 with your Python programs.

 If you use a hostname in the host portion of IPv4/v6 socket address, the program may show a nondeterministic behavior, as Python uses the first address returned from the DNS resolution.
 The socket address will be resolved differently into an actual IPv4/v6 address, depending on the results from DNS resolution and/or the host configuration.
 For deterministic behavior use a numeric address in host portion.

 All errors raise exceptions.
-The normal exceptions for invalid argument types and out-of-memory conditions can be raised; starting from Python 3.3, errors related to socket or address semantics raise :exc:`OSError` or one of its subclasses (they used to raise :exc:`socket.error`).
+The normal exceptions for invalid argument types and out-of-memory conditions can be raised; errors related to socket or address semantics raise the error :exc:`socket.error`.

 The module :mod:`socket` exports the following constants and functions:

 Socket objects have the following methods.
 Except for :meth:`makefile` these correspond to Unix system calls applicable to sockets.